 sprite->Render(400, 300); // Draw at position (400, 300)

-The hgeSprite class handles texture mapping, colour modulation, rotation, and scaling.
-It’s the building block for everything visual.
+The hgeSprite class handles texture mapping, colour modulation, rotation and scaling.
+That makes it the basic building block for anything visual.

 // Create sprites for each frame